 Unit prices will be calculated in accordance with the NAV formula in the Trust Deed (including taking into account the Trustee's reasonable estimate of transaction costs).
-Unit prices are calculated as at the last Business Day of each quarter by:
+Unit prices are calculated as at the last Business Day of each quarter, or such other valuation day determined by the Trustee, by:

-- Calculating the gross value of the Fund's assets and deducting the value of the Fund's liabilities (including provisions for liabilities) to determine the net asset value of the Fund.
+- Calculating the gross value of the Fund's assets (excluding Application Monies for which Units have not yet been issued) and deducting the value of the Fund's liabilities (including provisions for liabilities) to determine the net asset value (NAV) of the Fund.
 Listed investments are generally valued at their most recent closing price.
 In the case of unlisted investments, valuations will generally be based on the latest valuation supplied by the manager of each investment.
-For assets valued in foreign currencies, the exchange rate used to convert the value to Australian dollars is based on the latest exchange rate for the relevant currency. - For the application Unit price: - on establishment of the Fund, \$1.00; and thereafter - by dividing the NAV of the Fund as at the last Business Day of the quarter (after adding the Trustee's estimate of the transaction costs) by the number of units on issue. - For the redemption Unit price, by dividing the NAV of the Fund as at the last Business Day of the quarter (after subtracting the Trustee's estimate of transaction costs) by the number of units on issue.
+For assets valued in foreign currencies, the exchange rate used to convert the value to Australian dollars is based on the latest exchange rate for the relevant currency. - For the application Unit price: - on establishment of the Fund, \$1.00; and thereafter - by dividing the NAV of the Fund as at the last Business Day of the quarter or such other valuation day determined by the Trustee (after adding the Trustee's estimate of the transaction costs) by the number of units on issue.

+• For the redemption Unit price, by dividing the NAV of the Fund as at the last Business Day of the quarter (after subtracting the Trustee's estimate of transaction costs) by the number of units on issue.